How do I move personal goods to Canada?

 Customs may require evidence that the owner of the vehicle has lived abroad for 12 months or longer, so a copy of your passport with date stamp showing arrival in Canada, or copy of lease or rental agreement on in Canada would be sufficient.

-Can I move my boat to Canada ?
+Can I move my boat to Canada from Australia?

 Moving a boat to Canada has similar requirements to moving a car to Canada when it comes to registration requirements and process.